nizanhuw/Data512_Wildfire_Project/README.md

 - **NAICS_71_EDA.png**
   The Visual showcasing the Exploratory analysis from NACIS 71 data set
 - **NAICS_71_regression.png**
-  The Visual showcasing of the regression results in arts, entertainment and recreation
+  The Visual showcasing of the regression results in arts, entertainment, and recreation
+- **NAICS_72_EDA.png**
+  The Visual showcasing the Exploratory analysis from NACIS 72 data set
 - **NAICS_72_regression.png**
   The visual showcasing the regression results in accommodation and food services